vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 ### Server-side rendering is painful
 The SEO often matters.
 React is really popular, because it is possible to have server-side rendering, which makes your website crawlable by Google bots.
-But Server-side rendering but from what I learned it is still not an obvious task.
+But server-side rendering but from what I heard, is still not an obvious task.

-At the end of the day, if you don't feel the need to use React, well nothing force you to use it.

 ## Conclusion

 React had a lot of hype from the differents community, fairly because it is powered by Facebook.
 Nonetheless React is a significant solution to make your app simplier.
 The learning curve is pretty high since there is a whole new paradigm to learn.
-If you are not willing
+At the end of the day, if you don't feel the need to use React, well nothing force you to use it.